ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 overhead involved.
 A small restriction of [fmt()] is, that it's argument is regarded as a generalized raw [string]{.str} literal.
 So we can not use escape sequences like [\"\\n\"] in the [string]{.str}
 literal.
-But the [strformat]{.mod} API docs mention various solutions for this: We can use the unary [&]{.op} operator instead of the [fmt()] call, or we can use the notations [{\'\\n\'}], [fmt()] or [\"\".fmt].
+But the [strformat] API docs mention various solutions for this: We can use the unary [&]{.op} operator instead of the [fmt()] call, or we can use the notations [{\'\\n\'}], [fmt()] or [\"\".fmt].